Categorical dimension of birational automorphisms and filtrations of Cremona groups: Introduction

 Let us resume the circle of ideas leading to Definition \ref{def:cat-dim-of-birmap}.
 Given a weak factorization of $\phi$, one has to consider the centers of all the blow-ups involved, and calculate the maximal value of categorical representability of such centers.
 One would like to define the categorical dimension of $\phi$ to be the minimum of such values on all the possible weak factorizations of $\phi$.
 However, one of the main technical (potential) obstructions to have this value well-behaved is the lack of Jordan-H\"older property for semiorthogonal decompositions, see \cite{kuznet:JH} or \cite{boeh-graf-sos-JH}.
 In particular, if we used such a definition, we would not be able to compare the dimensions of $\phi$ and $\phi^{-1}$, a central result in order to have a group filtration on $\mathrm{Bir}(X)$.

 In order to obtain a well-behaved definition, we need to work in the Grothendieck rings $PT(k)$ and $K_0(\mathrm{Var}(k))$ of dg categories and, respectively, varieties over $k$.
 Roughly speaking, in these rings, semiorthogonal decompositions and, respectively, blow-ups turn into sums.
 Moreover, categorical representability induces a ring filtration $PT_*(k)$ on $PT(k)$.
 Bondal, Larsen and Lunts \cite{bondal-larsen-lunts} defined a \linedef{motivic measure} (i.e. a ring homomorphism) $\mu: K_0(\mathrm{Var}(k)) \to PT(k)$ by sending $[X]$ to the class of $\Db(X)$ for any smooth projective variety $X$.
 We define then the \linedef{motivic categorical dimension} of $X$ to be the smallest $d$ such that $\mu([X])$ lies in $PT_d(k)$.
 This value is bounded above by the categorical representability of $X$, but it is not known if they always coincide.
-Given a birational map $\phi: X \dashrightarrow Y$, replacing categorical representability by motivic categorical dimension, we define the \linedef{categorical dimension} of $\phi$ as we sketched above: running through all possible weak factorizations, we take the minimum value of the maximal motivic categorical dimension of the centers involved in the factorization.
-In the case where $X=Y$ this gives a filtration of $\mathrm{Bir}(X)$.
+Given a birational map $\phi: X \dashrightarrow Y$, replacing categorical representability by motivic categorical dimension, we define the \linedef{motivic categorical dimension} of $\phi$ as we sketched above: running through all possible weak factorizations, we take the minimum value of the maximal motivic categorical dimension of the centers involved in the factorization.
+In the case where $X=Y$ this gives a filtration of $\mathrm{Bir}(X)$ by setting $\mathrm{Bir}_d(X)$ to be the subset of birational maps of motivic categorical dimension at most $d$.
+By setting the motivic categorical dimension of the trivial category to be $-1$, we have that $\Bir_d(X)$ is defined and not empty for $d \geq -1$ any integer.
+Since our definitions assume the existence of a weak factorization for birational maps, we work over a field $k$ of characteristic zero, where every birational map admits such a factorization \cite{abrmovichandco-weak}.